ricmars/visualizationlp/CONTRIBUTING.md

 1. **Universal Database-Layer Tracking**: All database modifications automatically create checkpoints at the `/api/database` layer
 2. **LLM Sessions**: Group all AI actions from a single user prompt into one checkpoint for atomic rollback
-3. **UI Operations**: Each workflow modification (add stage, delete field, etc.) creates an individual checkpoint
+3. **UI Operations**: Each object modification (add stage, delete field, etc.) creates an individual checkpoint
 4. **MCP Interface**: Each tool execution creates an individual checkpoint automatically
 5. **No Bypass Possible**: Every database change is tracked regardless of source (UI, AI, MCP, API)
-6. **Referential Integrity**: Checkpoint restores maintain consistency across workflows, fields, and views
+6. **Referential Integrity**: Checkpoint restores maintain consistency across objects, fields, and views

 #### Supported Interfaces